AdamLounsbury/PyCiphers/README.md

 cg orrilyaspp thcoyo
 ```

-Alternatively, run main.py from a CLI, which allows for sequential encryption and code breaking capability.
+Alternatively, run main.py from a command line for a user-friendly interface, which also allows access to additional options for sequential encryption and code breaking.

 # To-do
-* Allow the user to encrypt a string using more than one cipher, applied any number of times (e.g. use the transposition cipher, followed by the affine cipher).
-* Built-in brute force decryption options
+* Implement built-in brute force decryption
 * Detect english words in brute force decryption efforts and present candidate strings to the user